isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 See [the raw pointer rule](#Rr-ptr)

-### <a name="Rr-scoped"></a>R.5: Don't heap-allocate unnecessarily
+### <a name="Rr-scoped"></a>R.5: Don’t heap-allocate unnecessarily

 ##### Reason

 A scoped object is a local object, a global object, or a member.
 This implies that there is no separate allocation and deallocation cost in excess of that already used for the containing scope or object.
-The members of a scoped object are themselves scoped and the scoped object's constructor and destructor manage the members' lifetimes.
+The members of a scoped object are themselves scoped and the scoped object’s constructor and destructor manage the members’ lifetimes.

 ##### Example